-Body Corporate Number 300,000 is a GST-registered UTBC for an apartment complex on leasehold land.
+Body Corporate Number 600,000 is a GST-registered UTBC for an apartment complex on leasehold land.
 It consists of 10 apartments that are all owner-occupied.

 Magnus Land Ltd owns the land.
-Based on s 14(1)(ca), it issues taxable supply information to the UTBC for \$4,600 for the ground rent, showing that it has charged no GST on the supply.
+Based on s 14(1)(ca), it issues an invoice to the UTBC for \$4,600 for the ground rent.